Alx-Benjamin/AQ3D-Bot/README.md

     * Set a timeout to automatically stop the bot if no enemies are detected for a specified time.
     * Limit the bot's runtime to prevent excessive grinding sessions.
+    * Stop the bot on death.

 * **User-Friendly Interface:**

     * Intuitive interface with clear instructions and status updates.
     * Easy-to-use settings panel for customizing bot behavior.
     * Real-time bot runtime display.
+    * Expand or Collapse sections as needed.

 * **Safety Features:**

     * Requires AQ3D to be running for operation.
     * Allows for manual control and pausing.
+    * Only uses skills when an enemy is targeted.
+    * Human like attack patterns and random movement.

 **Benefits:**